teddyhartanto/SerpentWebTetrisGamePlugin/README.md

-# SerpentTetrisBattleFBGamePlugin
+# SerpentWebTetrisGamePlugin
-A Serpent game plugin for Tetris Battle on Facebook using Google Chrome
+A Serpent game plugin for web-based Tetris